Chongqing

-The municipality of Chongqing is the only Chinese city with a resident population of over 30 million; however, this number includes its large rural population.
-In 2020, Chongqing surpassed Shanghai as China's largest municipality by urban population; as of 2023, it had an urban population of 22.87 million.
-The municipality contains 26 districts, 8 counties, and 4 autonomous counties.
-The city served as the wartime capital for the Republic of China (ROC) during the Second Sino-Japanese War (1937–1945).
+The municipality of Chongqing is the only Chinese city with a resident population of over 30 million, but that number includes its large rural population.
+In 2020, Chongqing surpassed Shanghai as China's largest municipality by urban population and, as of 2024, it had an urban population of 23.01 million.
+The municipality contains 26 districts, eight counties, and four autonomous counties.

+The city served as the wartime capital of the Republic of China (ROC) during the Second Sino-Japanese War (1937–1945).
 On 14 March 1997, the current municipality was separated from the surrounding province of Sichuan, with the goal of furthering development in the central and western parts of the country.

 Chongqing is one of China's national central cities.
 It is a connection in the Yangtze River Economic Belt and a base for the country's Belt and Road Initiative.
 Chongqing Jiangbei International Airport is the second-busiest airport in China, and is one of the top 50 busiest airports in the world.
 The city's monorail system is the world's longest and busiest, with 70 stations—the most of any system.
-Chongqing is classified as a Beta (second-tier global) city.
-It is the headquarters of the Changan Automobile, one of the "Big Four" car manufacturers in China.
-As of 2023, the city hosts 12 foreign representations, the fifth-most in China behind Beijing, Shanghai, Guangzhou, and Chengdu.
-It is one of the top 35 cities globally by scientific research output; the municipality is home to several notable universities, including Chongqing University, Southwest University, and Chongqing University of Posts and Telecommunications.
+It is the headquarters of Changan Automobile, one of the "Big Four" car manufacturers in China.
+As of 2023, the city hosts 12 foreign representations, the fifth-most in China, behind Beijing, Shanghai, Guangzhou, and Chengdu.
+It is one of the top 35 cities globally by scientific research output, and the municipality is home to several notable universities, including Chongqing University, Southwest University, and Chongqing University of Posts and Telecommunications.

 History

 Antiquity

+The county was formerly the capital of the Wuzai Kingdom.
+During the Warring States Period, it was the gateway to the western border of the State of Chu, and its county territory belonged to the territory of Wu Commandery.
+In the thirtieth year of King Zhaoxiang of Qin (277 BC), Zhang Ruo, the governor of Qin Shu, attacked Chu and captured Wu Commandery.
+He also ordered Bai Qi to circle the territory of the State of Han, launch a surprise attack on the capital of the State of Chu, Ying (now Jiangling), and burn Yiling (now Yichang).
+After cutting off the rescue of Wu Commandery by the State of Chu, he seized Wu Commandery and the area south of the Yangtze River, establishing Qianzhong Commandery.
+Wu Commandery was under the jurisdiction of the county (with its administrative center in present-day Dachang Town) and belonged to the State of Qin.
+Later, it was transferred to the jurisdiction of Nan County.
+The county was named Wushan from then on.

 Chongqing's location is historically associated with the State of Ba.
 It was named Jiangzhou (江州) by a Qin general Zhang Yi.